Kameron Matthews, MD, JD, FAAFP

 Dr. Matthews on the Tony Patiño Fellowship:

 “There’s a somewhat narrow focus in law school where they try to direct you to a law firm or a clerkship or other traditional legal practices.
 My interests were much broader, and the TPF really let me have a space and to go beyond the classroom.
-Talking to the Fellow-Elects and Fellows helped me see the bigger world out there and that the world needs people like us to work in these roles.
+Talking to the Fellows-Elect and Fellows helped me see the bigger world out there and that the world needs people like us to work in these roles.
 It provided a space where I felt comfortable and celebrated; where I was recognized for wanting to do something bigger.”

-Dr. Matthews on advice for current and future Fellow-Elects:
+On advice for current and future Fellows-Elect:

 “I think the best advice I could give is to step outside of the comfort zone of law school alone and understand the broader opportunities that lawyers have that may be outside the practice of law.
 We have legal and analytical training, but we can use that in many different spheres. …Think Creatively about how to use your legal education.”